 carpet, cat, flower, chair, foot, river, make, image, amazing, three, say, shoe.

 The seed phrase is generated the first time a user sets up a wallet.
 It ensures access to the crypto assets associated with the wallet that generated the phrase, even if the wallet interface through which you normally access it is deleted or lost.
-For example, if you cannot access the Nexo Wallet interface as usual, the seed phrase will help you recover your tokens and NFTs through any other interface supporting non-custodial wallets.

 How to Store Your Seed Phrase Safely?

 The most secure way to store a seed phrase is offline.
 Among the most widely-spread practices is the old-school method of writing it down on a piece of paper and storing it in a physically secure location.
 To eliminate the risk of losing access to your seed phrase, you can also make copies and store them in multiple places.
 Crypto hardware wallet and security infrastructure providers offer steel capsules or cases that allow you to engrave or recreate your seed phrase and store it safely.
 Unlike paper, these tools are an almost indestructible storage medium since they can resist fire, water, and other hazards.
 However, they should also be stored in safe locations.

 How Not to Store Your Seed Phrase?

 A seed phrase can only be compromised due to a human error (e.g., falling victim to a phishing attack or storing it improperly).
 Here are a few tips on how to avoid that:

 - Don’t store the seed phrase electronically or pass it online.

 Sending it to yourself via email or chat or storing it on a hard drive or a cloud makes it highly vulnerable to compromising in case your account or device gets hacked.